mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 }
 ```

-If we want to extract the contained value from an `Either` we have some functions to do it.
+If we want to extract the contained value from an `Either`, we have some functions.
 The `getOrNull` function returns a nullable type containing the value if it's a `Right` instance.
 We can use it if we want to discard the error:

 ```kotlin
 val appleJobOrNull: Job? = appleJob.getOrNull()
 ```

-In a similar way, we can transform an `Either` instance in an `Option` instance using the `getOrNone` function:
+Similarly, we can transform an `Either` instance into an `Option` instance using the `getOrNone` function:

 ```kotlin
 val maybeAppleJob: Option<Job> = appleJob.getOrNone()